Exponential periods and o-minimality: O-minimal structures

 \begin{remark} For our purposes it is essential to keep track of parameters.
 For example, $\pi$ is $\R$-definable in $\R_\alg$ but not $\Q$-definable in $\R_\alg$.
 When dealing with definable sets we usually explicitly mention the scope of our parameters. \end{remark}

-\begin{defn} We say that a model theoretic structure $\mathcal{R}$ \emph{expands} $\rcf{\R}{}$ if its underlying set is $\R$, and if it contains the relation ${<}$, the constants $0,1$, and the functions ${+},{\cdot}$ with their usual interpretations. \end{defn}
+\begin{defn} We say that a model theoretic structure $\mathcal{R}$ \emph{expands} the structure $\rcf{\R}{}$ if its underlying set is $\R$, and if it contains the relation ${<}$, the constants $0,1$, and the functions ${+},{\cdot}$ with their usual interpretations. \end{defn}

 Now we are finally ready for the central notion.